 This course focuses on the use of the computer as the tool of the artist, designer and programmer to create, manipulate and edit 2D and 3D animation for artistic and educational purposes.
-Content, of course, includes computer animation and multimedia production for distribution on television, film, the Internet and CD-ROM/DVD.
-The class will also include study of design, color, digital filmmaking, and website development.
+Design, color, digital filmmaking, and website development will also be included.
 Storyboarding and story development are key components of the program as students move from generating original ideas to creating 2D and 3D animation.
-Students will gain valuable experience in designing, modeling and rendering original characters.
-Students will also explore digital painting, lighting, and post-production techniques.
+Students will gain valuable experience in designing, modeling and rendering original characters as well as exploring digital painting, lighting, and post-production techniques.
+This class will also include a study of the history of animation.